c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 /**
  * Function modifies 'buffer'
- * Returns an Optional with a 'char[]' “Result”
+ * Returns an Optional with a 'char[]' result
- *  OR an “Empty” Optional with an “Excuse”
+ *  OR an empty Optional with an Excuse
 **/
 fn char[]! read_file(String filename, char[] buffer)
 {
-    // Return “Excuse” if opening a file failed, using Rethrow `!` File file = file::open(filename, "r")!;
+    // Return Excuse if opening a file failed, using Rethrow `!` File file = file::open(filename, "r")!;

     // At scope exit, close the file.
-    // Discard the “Excuse” from file.close() with (void) cast defer (void)file.close();
+    // Discard the Excuse from file.close() with (void) cast defer (void)file.close();

-    // Return “Excuse” if reading failed, using Rethrow `!` file.read(buffer)!;
+    // Return Excuse if reading failed, using Rethrow `!` file.read(buffer)!;
-    return buffer; // return a buffer “Result”
+    return buffer; // return a buffer result
 }

 fn void! main()